ojnim/cs506-final-project/README.md

 1. tSNR value correlation

 For both LanguageControl task and CognitiveControl task, correlation value between tSNR value and features turned out to be similar.
+Z-coordinate (Z) has the strongest positive correlation (0.3) in both tasks.
+This likely means higher voxel values are associated with more superior (top) brain regions.
+Most other correlations are small in magnitude (between -0.05 and +0.03), suggesting weak direct linear associations.

 ![image info](./images/tSNR_correlation.png)

+The Z-coordinate dominates correlation, suggesting location in the brain matters more than behavior measures in voxel value variation.
+Language-related metrics (CET-4, AoA) show weak but present correlations in the language task.
+Raven score and RT/ER features in the cognitive task also show small effects.
+All behavioral measures have weak correlations, implying more complex (nonlinear or localized) relationships, or that voxel values are affected by other unmodeled factors.

 2. Brain Region Analysis